 By Council Members Hanif, Rivera, Ossé, Bottcher, Narcisse, the Public Advocate (Mr. Williams), Marte, Restler, Richardson Jordan, Brewer and Riley

-A Local Law to amend the administrative code of the city of New York, in relation to requiring corrections officers to carry and administer opioid antagonists while on duty and to receive related training
+A Local Law to amend the administrative code of the city of New York, in relation to requiring correction officers to carry and administer opioid antagonists while on duty and to receive related training

 Be it enacted by the Council as follows: